playcanvas/blog/_posts/2014-06-27-meet-the-playcanvas-team-dave-evans.markdown

 I started writing games when I was around 13-14.
 Learning to program in C on a Mac LC II, which is not a great introduction to programming.
 Then I didn't do anything for a few years and got back into it at my last year at Oxford University where me and a friend wrote a game about a skateboarding monkey called Stunt Monkey.

 When it came to applying for jobs after university I fell into game development as it was the first job I applied for.
-I worked at Rebelllion in Oxford for a couple of years on Gameboy Advance and PlayStation 2 titles.
+I worked at Rebellion in Oxford for a couple of years on Gameboy Advance and PlayStation 2 titles.
 Then I moved to London where I worked for Sony for about 7 years.
 During this time I made the change from AI/gameplay programmer to Tools programmer.

 **Can you briefly describe your role at PlayCanvas?**